Here’s how to keep a tidy house with small kids. It ain’t easy, but it’s possible! Post contains affiliate links.

 (1) Revisit your definition of tidy.

 First and foremost, we mothers need to revisit what it means to be tidy.
 Tidy used to mean everything where we put it since the last time we moved it.
 It used to mean that surfaces were clear, things were in proper boxes and the house was almost always ready for visitors.
 Tidy now will mean something different.
 It may mean there are a few baskets filled with visible toys.
 The toys are in the baskets, but still.
 You can see the baskets.
+Here are some super cute baskets for kids rooms.

 It may mean that throughout the day there will be times when the house is in full play mode which means, obviously, that the house isn’t always “company ready.”
 Of course, most company we keep wouldn’t even notice anyway.
 Tidy will still look as though the house is in order and picked up.
 But it will be a different picked up order than before.